Gregory1234/GregChess/README.md

 (All jars are moved to `build/libs`)

 ### Run
-- Paper server with the plugin: `:gregchess-bukkit:runPaperServer`
+- Paper server with the plugin: `:gregchess-bukkit:launchMinecraftServer`
 - Fabric client with the mod: `:gregchess-fabric:runClient`
 - Fabric server with the mod: `:gregchess-fabric:runServer`